Have you ever considered being a peanut free childcare?

 Here’s Your Gift!

 I created a “Peanut-Free Zone” poster just for you.
-This poster actually sells on my our shop for $5.99, but for you it is FREE!
+This poster actually sells in our shop for $5.99, but for you it is FREE!
 Just click the picture above to get it.
 Then you can post and boast that you are a proud allergy conscious provider.